Categories

 Book Radar

-Moving on to today’s newsletter: I have exciting book news for you, plus there’s adaptation news and book talk, and I’ve included a picture of one of my ridiculous orange monsters, some trivia, and more!
+Moving on to today’s newsletter and book talk: I am excited about a lot of today’s shiny news, including adaptation deals, book cover reveals, and a look at Victoria Schwab’s upcoming YA novel.
+Plus I’ve included a picture of my stretchy orange monster, some trivia, and more!
+I love writing these newsletters and I appreciate your support so much.
 Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now.
-I’ll see you again on Monday. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™
+I’ll see you again on Thursday (because of the holiday). – xoxo, Liberty, Your Friendly Neighborhood Velocireader™

 Trivia question time!
-Ruth Rendell wrote books under what pen name?
+What new novel features Klara, an Artificial Friend?
 (Scroll to the bottom for the answer.)

 Deals, Reals, and Squeals!

-Here’s the cover reveal of Flowers for the Sea by Zin E. Rocklyn.
+Here’s the cover reveal for One Dark Window by Rachel Gillig.

 Book Riot Recommends